nikordaris/nikordaris.github.io/_posts/2020-07-23-graphql-design.md

 ## Performance > Good Design

 While nesting data into ownership hierarchies may make logical sense for your data, it could cause some serious performance challenges.
-If the client doesn't request the parent data, GraphQL saves us the bandwidth to the client but our parent resolver still executed the database query.
+If the client doesn't request the parent data, GraphQL wil save us the bandwidth to the client but our parent resolver still executed the database query.
 For example:

 ```graphql
 query {